JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/polysymbols_integration.md

 Alternatively, `JS_SYMBOLS_SYMBOL_QUERY_PATTERNS` constant may be used as the pattern.

 Dedicated support for `PolySymbol` `get` properties:
-- `PROP_JS_TYPE` - the type will be used in JavaScript type evaluator as the type of the symbol
+- `JSTypeProperty` - the type will be used in JavaScript type evaluator as the type of the symbol
-- `PROP_JS_SYMBOL_KIND` - the kind of the symbol, one of [`JsSymbolSymbolKind`](%gh-ic%/platform/polySymbols/src-web/com/intellij/polySymbols/js/JsSymbolSymbolKind.kt) enum values.
+- `JsSymbolKindProperty` - the kind of the symbol, one of [`JsSymbolSymbolKind`](%gh-ic%/platform/polySymbols/src-web/com/intellij/polySymbols/js/JsSymbolSymbolKind.kt) enum values.
   The kind will be used to render the appropriate icon in the code completion popup

   *Integration with unqualified reference resolution is not available in TypeScript code*